jasonjkeller/sample-java-programs/README.md

 Sample Java Programs
 ====================

 This repository contains some sample programs.
 All are Maven projects and can be run directly using "java -jar".

-Based on the article found here:
+The sample apps are intended to demonstrate problematic scenarios, most of which can be diagnosed with Java Flight Recorder:
+* High allocations
+* Deadlocks
+* High CPU usage
+* Hot methods
+* Latency and thread contention
+* Memory leaks
+* Large number of object references in heap memory
+* Thread leaks

 ## How to build